 We can only approve bank details if we have seen evidence to confirm the sort code and account number is held in your name.
 If this was not included in your initial application, please send us one of the following along with a signed covering letter:

 - A cheque crossed ‘cancelled’

 Alternatively, you can upload your online statement using our ‘Document Upload’ feature found by selecting ‘Savings’ on our homepage or by clicking here.

-All withdrawal requests need to be made before 3pm to ensure they are processed the same day.
-Any requests after this time will be processed the next working day.
-Funds are guaranteed to be in your nominated bank account by the close of business the day after your request was processed.
+All withdrawal requests need to be made before 3pm on a working day* to ensure they are processed the same day.
+Any requests made after this time will be processed the next working day.
+Funds will be in your nominated bank account at the latest, by the end of the working day after your request is processed.

 No, transfers from Stocks & Shares ISAs are not permitted.

 You can only transfer a Cash ISA into one of our ISA products.

 A Power of Attorney is a legal document which allows you (‘the Donor’) to appoint one or more people (‘the Attorney’) to help you make decisions or make decisions on your behalf.

 To register you will need to complete a Power of Attorney form and return it to us with an original or certified copy of the POA documents and identification for each Attorney.

 For full details and more information please visit our 'Help to manage your finances' page.